turastory/til/sicp-second/part1.md

   "An **expression** is a *computational object*, which *has a value*, and we can obtain the value of it, by *evaluating* it."

+- What does it mean to be modeled using substitution?
+Are there procedures that cannot be modeled using substitution?

+  I can't answer this question now..
+Maybe we can figure it out in the chapter 3.

+- What are the examples of "illegitimate" values?